MatthewLM/PeercoinAbeExplorer/README-POSTGRES.txt

 Run the Bitcoin client to ensure that your copy of the block chain is up to date.

-Choose or create a system account to run Abe.
+Choose or create a system account to run Peercoin-Abe.
 Replace USER with its username throughout these instructions.

     apt-get install python2.7 python-crypto postgresql-8.4 python-psycopg2